EEricHwang/EEricHwang.github.io/_pages/research.md

 </div>
 <hr>

 In conclusion, our proactive risk assessment method can be applied to practical MASs, like UAM.
 To summarize the main contributions of our research, it enables the evaulation of potential risks associated with missions, including both individual agents and entire MAS levels.
 In detail, if there are overlaps between the over-approximated reachable sets, certain agents (as illustrated in Figure 4, AV 1 and AV 2) may encounter collision risks.
 Furthermore, when taking into account the composite union of all over-approximated reachable sets, this MAS configuration could potentially be susceptible to collisions with urban structures.
+A graphical illustration depicts this operation within the specific airspace, which is depicted as <em> <stong> A </strong> </em>.

 <hr>
 <div style="text-align:center;">